China Launches World's First 10G Broadband Network

 -

-High-speed data sharing for telemedicine
+High-speed telemedicine

 -